1918 Swiss general strike

-The 1918 Swiss general strike (Landesstreik) took place from 12 to 14 November and involved around 250,000 workers.
+The 1918 Swiss general strike (Landesstreik) took place from November 12 to 14 and involved around 250,000 workers.

 Background

 Although Switzerland remained neutral during World War I, it did mobilize its army.
 The military called 220,000 men into active service.
 The Swiss labor movement initially supported the cause of national defense.

 The war caused significant economic privation in the country.
 It also deepened the rift between workers on the one side and business and farmers on the other.
 The war caused a considerable spike in the price of consumer goods.
 Bread prices, for instance, doubled between 1914 and 1918.
 Farmers and many businesses profited from this, but workers suffered.
 Their wages did not rise with prices.
 Average industrial real wages sank by a quarter.
 Military mobilization further contributed to workers' distress.
 Workers drafted into the military were not compensated for lost wages and soldiers' pay was much lower than industrial workers' wages.